Master of Product Innovation

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The MProdInnovation is 180 points in total, made up of 30 points of compulsory courses, 60 points of optional courses, and followed by a 90-point practical project.
+The MProdInnovation is 180 points in total, made up of 30 points of compulsory courses, 60 points of elective courses, and followed by a 90-point practical project.

 The programme begins in 2021 and students can start in either February or July.
 The degree will take 18 months of full-time study, or up to 3 years of part-time study.

-This Master’s involves compulsory and optional courses in both specialised product design and business marketing.
+This Master’s involves compulsory and elective courses in both specialised product design and business marketing.
 The final project course allows you to independently develop a product idea with support from an industry supervisor.

 Plus the following business-focused courses: